umpyre-code/turnstile/src/templates/welcome.md

 ## Contact us

-You can say hello to our cofounders [Michael](/c/michael) and [Brenden](/c/brenden).
-Please send them your feedback, comments, suggestions, or even complaints!
+Please say hello to our cofounders [Michael](/c/michael) and [Brenden](/c/brenden).
+Send them your feedback, comments, suggestions, or even complaints!
+We're here to help.